AldisiRana/GenRisk/toy_example/README.md

 The signals and phenotypes were simulated using [SIMU](https://github.com/precimed/simu).

 ## Files:
-### Annotated vcf
+### Annotated file
-The annotated VCF can be downloaded from [here](https://uni-bonn.sciebo.de/s/XUgOnCKxDhV60YI).
-It contains information about the SNPS, gene, deleteriousness score and allele frequency.
+The annotated file contains information about the SNPS, gene, deleteriousness score and allele frequency.
 This information is important for the calculation of the gene-based scores.

 ### bim/bam/fam files